Theory of Operation

 The minimum recommended buffer size is 0x1000 (4 KB).

-SDSIO Server Protocol
+SDSIO Server Firmware Protocol

-The SDSIO Server uses a simple protocol for data exchange between a Host computer and the embedded target that integrates an SDSIO Interface.
+The SDSIO Server uses a simple protocol for data exchange between a host computer and the embedded target that integrates an SDSIO Interface.
 The protocol assumes that the correct communication to the server is already ensured by the underlying technology (TCP/IP or USB) and therefore no extra check is implemented.

 The following conventions describe the command semantic used in the following documentation: